Hexagon/lumocs/docs/src/usage/index.md

 nav_order: 2
 ---

-# Getting Started with Lumocs
+# Getting started with Lumocs

 Lumocs requires you to set up at least four files: `_config.ts`, `data.json`, `deno.json`, and your main Markdown content file (like `index.md`).
 Each of